-Chinese hackers targeted U.S. firms, government after trade mission: researchers
+Chinese hackers targeted U.S. firms, govt after trade mission: researchers

 The economic conflict has also damaged cooperation in cyberspace following a 2015 agreement by Beijing and Washington to stop cyber-enabled industrial espionage, Moriuchi said.

-“In the fall of 2015, cyber security cooperation was seen as a bright spot in the U.S.-China relationship,” she said.
+“In the fall of 2015, cybersecurity cooperation was seen as a bright spot in the U.S.-China relationship,” she said.

 “It was seen as a topic that the U.S. and China could actually have substantive discussions on.
 That’s not really the case anymore, especially with this trade war that both sides have vowed not to lose.”

-Reporting by Christopher Bing in Washington and Jack Stubbs in London; Additional reporting by Gao Liangping and Ben Blanchard in Beijing; Editing by Lisa Shumaker
+Reporting by Christopher Bing in Washington and Jack Stubbs in London; Additional reporting by Gao Liangping and Ben Blanchard in Beijing; Editing by Lisa Shumaker and Dan Grebler